-CIRM will support preclinical studies that enable an IDE filing for a medical device candidate previously funded by CIRM (including a diagnostic device) that is:
+Under an IDE, CIRM will support a feasibility trial of a medical device (including a diagnostic device), as follows:

 - A device where human stem cells are a necessary component of the device or are used to manufacture the device. - A device intended for clinical use with a gene therapy or human stem cells where the gene therapy or stem cell contributes to the therapeutic MOA of the combination product. - A device intended to address a critical bottleneck to clinical development or use of a gene therapy or stem cell treatment AND where testing with a gene therapy or human stem cell confirms the clinical safety and efficacy of the device. - A device where the therapeutic MOA requires the recruitment or incorporation of an endogenous stem cell.